imanage-ext/primeng/README.md

 - Two new events, **onKeyDown** and **onDropdownKeyDown** have been added to get the keydown events from the input and the dropdown items.
 This can be used to manipulate those events, prevent propagation of those events etc.

+- There are two new Input properties, **headerValue** and **footerValue**.
+These inputs take string values and if set will show a header and footer item in the dropdown list, respectively.

+- Title attributes have been added to the input text and the dropdown list item allowing a tooltip to show on mouse hover.
+This will be helpful when the value needs to be truncated in the UI.

 ### Publishing to NPM

 - Make the necesary changes